devicetree-org/devicetree-specification/source/introduction.rst

        Direct memory access

    DTB
-       Device tree blob.
-Compact binary representation of the device tree.
+       Devicetree blob.
+Compact binary representation of the devicetree.

    DTC
-       Device tree compiler.
+       Devicetree compiler.
 An open source tool used to create DTB files from DTS files.

    DTS
-       Device tree syntax.
-A textual representation of a device tree consumed by the DTC.
-See Appendix A Device Tree Source Format (version 1).
+       Devicetree syntax.
+A textual representation of a devicetree consumed by the DTC.
+See Appendix A Devicetree Source Format (version 1).

    effective address